 Texas law presumes that the grantor of the deed has sufficient mental capacity at the time of execution to understand the grantor's legal rights.
+Turner v.
+Hendon, 269 S.W.3d 243, 247 (Tex.
+App.-El Paso 2008, no pet.); Lemus v.
+Aguilar, 491 S.W.3d 51, 59 (Tex.
+App.-San Antonio 2016, no pet.).
 The party alleging incapacity has the burden of proof.
 Bradshaw v.
-Naumann, 528 S.W.2d 869, 873 (Tex.Civ.App.-Austin 1975, writ dism'd).
-The Texas Supreme Court has held that an insane person's deed is voidable and not void, evidently reaching this conclusion based upon the similarity between the deed of an insane person and that of a minor.
+Naumann, 528 S.W.2d 869, 873 (Tex.
+App.-Austin 1975, writ dism'd).
+An insane person's deed is voidable, not void, and analogous to a deed by a minor.
 Williams v.
 Sapieha, 61 S.W.
-115, 116 (Tex.1901).
+115, 116 (Tex.
+1901).

-Upon the adjudication of incompetency of a spouse, the other spouse acquires full power to dispose of the community property.
+Upon the adjudication of incompetency of a spouse, the other spouse acquires full power to manage, control, and dispose of the community property.
 Tex.
-Estates Code Ann. § 1353.002.
-However, if a lack of mental capacity of a spouse has been previously established, a court, upon determining that the mental capacity of such spouse has been restored, may enter an order terminating the other spouse's full power to dispose of the community property.
+Estates Code § 1353.002.
+However, if a lack of mental capacity of a spouse has been previously established, a court, upon determining that the mental capacity of such spouse has been restored, may enter an order terminating the other spouse's full power to manage, control, and dispose of the community property.
 Tex.
-Estates Code Ann. § 1353.103.
+Estates Code § 1353.103.

 If capacity is challenged, the legal standards in Texas for determining the existence of mental capacity for purposes of executing a will or a deed are substantially the same as mental capacity for executing a contract.
 To have the requisite mental capacity, the testator or grantor must appreciate the effect of what is happening and understand the nature and consequences of the act and of the business being transacted.
 Bach v.
-Hudson, 596 S.W.2d 673, 675-76 (Tex.Civ.App.-Corpus Christi 1980, no writ).
+Hudson, 596 S.W.2d 673, 675-76 (Tex.
+App.-Corpus Christi 1980, no writ).
+Source: